planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 [`IBlockPolicy<T>.ValidateNextBlockTx()` predicate
 method][IBlockPolicy<T>.ValidateNextBlockTx] is satisfied.[^3]  However, if there
-are too many transactions to be included in a block, a miner may need to prioritize them so that they are chunked into multiple blocks.
+are too many transactions to be included in a block, a miner may need to prioritize them so they are chunked into multiple blocks.

 Since version 0.17.0, instead of Libplanet arbitrarily prioritizing them, miners themselves can configure the priority for transactions to include in a block.